Skip section navigation

 Allina Health Hospice:

-Can't attend?
-Make a gift to Allina Health Hospice here.
+Weren't able to attend?
+You can still make a gift to Allina Health Hospice here.

 For more information, please contact Leslie Johnson by email or phone at 651-241-8032.

 A special thank you to our 2014 sponsors:

 Care Connection Thrift Store

 All of the items sold are donated, resulting in 100 percent profit toward home care and hospice programs in the Hutchinson and Glencoe area.

 Ways to give

 Income producing gifts